CBC-UCONN/Connect_SublimeText_to_RemoteServer_Over_SSH/README.md

 ### FINAL SHOW DOWN !!!!!!

-Login on the cluster mac users using shortcut `xanadu` in terminal and Windows folk by double clicking `xanadu` in putty.
+Login on the cluster, mac users using shortcut `xanadu` in terminal and Windows folk by double clicking `xanadu` in putty.

 Navigate to folder where you have your script, here I am using a nextflow script `helloworld.nf`.
 Once I am in the directory I will execute
 ```